smunir2001/Java-Programming-Masterclass/ReadMe.md

 This has to do with the __"has-a"__ relationship instead of a __"is-a"__ relationship like in the concept of inheritance.

 Creating objects of objects --> object hierarchy

+## Encapsulation
+This has to do with the mechanism that allows you to access restrict access to certain components in the objects that we are creating.
+* authorized/unauthorized access
+* private members/methods
+* make internal changes without affecting code outside the subjective class.

+## Polymorphism